damianhakert/damianhakert.github.io/source/_posts/2015-12-14-improving-open-development-for-everyone.markdown

 you can now simply create an issue in their respective projects and add the label `feature proposal`.
 This will allow anyone to vote, comment and discuss this.

-More interestingly, anyone that has shown interested will be automatically updated with the status of the issue once we start working on it.
+This system is even more useful because anyone that has shown interest in the issue will be automatically updated with the status of the issue once we start working on it.
 In time this will also reveal areas where we might want to improve GitLab's issue tracker.